JayUdding/ats-audit-site/README.md

-Jekyll site code to provide service
+Basic Jekyll site to offer a service.